SillyTavern/SillyTavern-Docs/Administration/multi-user.md

 Multi-user mode allows several people to use one SillyTavern server.
 Each user has their own settings, extensions, and data.
 User accounts can also be password-protected.

+!!! warning
+User passwords provide basic privacy for each user of a multi-user setup.
+They are not a security feature and should not be considered as such.
+User data is stored in plain text and can be accessed by anyone with access to the server.

+There is no rate-limiting to prevent brute-force attacks.
+If this is a concern, it is recommended to use a reverse proxy with TLS and rate-limiting, and a dedicated [authentication service](sso.md).
+!!!

 ## Configuration

 To enable and use the multi-user mode, edit the `config.yaml` file: